UOW Sydney Business School Masterclass Series

 Sydney Business School, University of Wollongong is giving you the opportunity to learn from the best about contemporary business and management issues.
 The Masterclasses are lectures and workshops designed to develop your skills in a range of core business functions.
 They will be delivered by key industry speakers that work closely with Sydney Business School and our academics.

-When: Wednesday 27th March 2019
+When: Monday 27th May 2019

 Venue: UOW Sydney Business School Wollongong Campus, Building 24, Room 202 (ROOM CHANGE), Northfields Ave Gwynneville.

 Clinton Ostwald is an expert in economics and property investment, with a focus on developing urban environments that create material benefits – for his clients and the community.

 He is adept at preparing market and economic insights that shape the development of major cities elements such as town centre mixed-use precincts, retail centres, residential areas and employment nodes.
 Clinton applies his analytical and creative skills in areas as diverse as highest and best use strategies, economic impact assessments, retail master planning, residential market assessments and specialised land uses – such as student accommodation, education, health and tourism.

 Recently, Clinton worked on The Bays Precinct where he examined a diverse array of land use opportunities on Sydney Harbour; helped the Australian National University shape its future student accommodation strategy; and advised Transport for NSW on retail opportunities for proposed railway stations along Sydney’s North West Metro.

 We built this city on…. a sound vision, good decision making and innovation

 Nicki Hutley - Economist and Partner at Deloitte Access Economics